marmor97/cds-visual-exam/src/2/README.md

 '--output_path' help = "Path location of classification report"

 ```
-cd src/2
+cd src/2 # Move to the folder containing the scripts

-python3 lr_mnist.py
+python3 lr_mnist.py # Execute the script running the logistic regression

-python3 nn_mnist.py
+python3 nn_mnist.py # Execute the script running the neural network
 ```

+### Preprocessing:

-Preprocessing: in both scripts the data was imported through fetch_openml whereafter they were split into X and y-values, normalized and binarized.
+In both scripts the data was imported through fetch_openml whereafter they were split into X and y-values, normalized and binarized.
 Afterwards the classifier was defined and fit to the data and from these results, a classification report was produced.

-Results
+### Results and discussion

 All results from this assignment are found in ```out/2```